Fault Consideration & Fault Exclusion

 The first step is to develop a list of potential faults that could occur, based on the components and subsystems included in SRP/CS.
 ISO 13849–2 includes lists of typical faults for various technologies.
 For example, [2, Table A.4] is the fault list for mechanical components.

 - Stop (shut-off) valves/non-return (check) valves/quick-action venting valves/shuttle valves, etc.

 - Flow valves

 - Pressure transmitters and pressure medium transducers

 - Fluidic Information processing — Logical elements

 As you can see, there are many different types of faults that need to be considered.
-Keep in mind that I did not give you all of the different fault lists – this post would be a mile long if I did that!
+Keep in mind that I did not give you all of the different fault lists — this post would be a mile long if I did that!
 The point is that you need to develop a fault list for your system, and then consider the impact of each fault on the operation of the system.
 If you have components or subsystems that are not listed in the tables, then you need to develop your own fault lists for those items.
-Using Failure Modes and Effects Analysis (FMEA) techniques are usually the best approach for these components , .
+Failure Modes and Effects Analysis (FMEA) is usually the best approach for developing fault lists for these components , .

 When considering the faults to be included in the list there are a few things that should be considered [1, 7.2]:

 - if after the first fault occurs other faults develop due to the first fault, then you can group those faults together as a single fault

 - two or more single faults with a common cause can be considered as a single fault